 Legal separation, by contrast, is not designed to end the status of a marriage.
 Spouses who have separated cannot legally re-marry.
 Separation deals with all issues except marital status.
 Spouses divide their property, make arrangements for child custody, and determine how support payments will be handled.
 When an agreement has been reached on all of these issues, the spouses are legally separated but they are not divorced.
 Additional action must be taken in court in order to move from legal separation to divorce status.

 Legal separation can also proceed to divorce if one spouse does not agree to it.
 Without the shared agreement of both spouses, legal separation will automatically become a divorce.
 This means that spouses who have doubts about their marriage should try to get a sense of their partner’s feelings before taking action.
 Legal separation allows spouses to lead separate lives, but it must be agreed upon and is not equivalent to divorce.
-To learn more about divorce and legal separation, fell free to give the professionals at Feinberg & Waller a call.
+To learn more about divorce and legal separation, fell free to give the professionals at Feinberg & Waller, APC, a call.